-- A master copy of the executable file and any additional files necessary to run the artwork, to be provided on a hard drive. - A master copy of the source code used to run the work, to be provided on a hard drive.
-The source code is necessary for research, documentation, and future preservation of the artwork. - An artist-approved computer that may be used for the exhibition of the artwork.
-All artistproduced files and additional libraries or images required to run the work must be installed on the artist-provided computer.
-Any third-party applications or browsers necessary for the exhibition of the artwork must be installed on this computer.
-The computer must be able to
+- A master copy of the HTML documents and any additional files necessary to run the artwork (including source code, scripts, images, video files, etc.). - A master copy of the source code used to run the work, to be provided on a hard drive.
+The source code is necessary for research, documentation, and future preservation of the artwork. - A copy of the source code editor used to write the code. - Any additional external components required to run the artwork.